A man with a beard popping his head out from in front of a computer.

 After that, your accountant will submit the statements to all relevant organizations, such as the Department of Business Development and the Revenue Department.

-Even if your company has zero transactions and business activity, annual tax filing is still required.
+Even if your company has zero transactions and business activity, an annual tax filing is still required.
 The cost depends on the number of transactions and starts at a few thousand baht.
 In many cases, expect to pay around THB20,000 to THB30,000 per year for this.

 Can I Register a Company in Thailand Myself?